williamnagels/cpptraining/slides/6_containers.md

 ---

 ## std::list / std::forward_list
-- Double linked list (forward and backwards traversable)
+- std::list = double linked list (forward and backwards traversable)
-- Search is linear in complexity even when sorted.
-- Useful for stacks, list priorities etc.
+- Insertion -> 1, updating of node pointers
+- Access -> N, no random access
+- Erase -> 1, updating node pointers
-- No random access (linear when not using iterator)
+- Find -> N even if sorted, no random access
+- Iterators are persistent due to pointer updates.
 ---
 ## std::deque
 - Hybrid between std::vector and std::list
 - Linked list like structure, each node(bucket) of the list has the capacity to store more than 1 element.
-- The O(1) access complexity of std::deque is paid for by increasing space complexity.
+- The O(1) access complexity of std::deque is paid for by increasing space complexity, hashmap
+---
+## std::deque
+- Insertion -> 1, insert new node at front or back. else vector behaviour
+- Access -> 1, hashmap. mandated by standard
+- Erase -> 1, remove front or back else vector behaviour
+- Find -> 1, hashmap
 ---
 ## std::deque
 ```cpp